manishkc104/complete-sql/README.md

 # Complete SQL

-### All the section above have their indivisual README file containing detailed description.
+### All the section above have their indivisual README file containing detailed descriptions.